auth0/docs/articles/videos/get-started/05_02-authorize-get-validate-id-tokens.md

   Next, you need to verify that the standard claims and any custom claims you’ve added are in the payload.
 Remember it should contain some or all of the following items (depending on which openid scopes you requested): `name`, `email`, `picture`, `nonce`, `sub`, `iss`, `aud`, and `exp`.

-  Make sure the token expiration, named exp, which is a Unix timestamp, is set to be after the current date and time and matches what you require for token lifetime.
+  * Make sure the token expiration, named `exp`, which is a Unix timestamp, is set to be after the current date and time and matches what you require for token lifetime.

-  Make sure the token issuer, named `iss`, matches the issuing authority identified in your Auth0 tenant’s discovery document which you can find at `https://YOUR_DOMAIN/.well-known/openid-configuration`.
+  * Make sure the token issuer, named `iss`, matches the issuing authority identified in your Auth0 tenant’s discovery document which you can find at `https://YOUR_DOMAIN/.well-known/openid-configuration`.

-  Make sure that the token audience, named `aud`, is the correct recipient for which the token is intended.
+  * Make sure that the token audience, named `aud`, is the correct recipient for which the token is intended.
 The value must match the client ID of your Auth0 application.

-  The nonce claim is recommended (required for implicit flow) to pass in a single unique identifier when redirecting to Auth0 to authenticate, and helps in the prevention of replay attack scenarios.
+  * The nonce claim is recommended (required for implicit flow) to pass in a single unique identifier when redirecting to Auth0 to authenticate, and helps in the prevention of replay attack scenarios.

-  There are also other claims which are used in specific use case scenarios.
+  * There are also other claims which are used in specific use case scenarios.
 </details>

 <details>
   <summary>Verify the ID Token signature</summary>

   To verify the ID Token’s signature, you will need to base64url-decode the signature.
 You can check the signing algorithm and confirm that the token is correctly signed using the proper key.
-We recommend you use an SDK to validate the signature, and https://jwt.io provides a list of SDKs that can be used for this purpose.
+We recommend you use an SDK to validate the signature, and [jwt.io](https://jwt.io) provides a list of SDKs that can be used for this purpose.
 </details>

 <details>